Fløibanen

-The Fløibanen is a funicular railway in the Norwegian city of Bergen.
+The Fløibanen is a funicular railway, owned by Fløibanen AS, in the Norwegian city of Bergen.
 It connects the city centre with the mountain of Fløyen, with its mountain walks and magnificent views of the city.
 It is one of Bergen's major tourist attractions and one of Norway's most visited attractions.
-The line is 848 m long, covers a height difference of 302 m, and carries over one million passengers a year.
-The line is owned by Fløibanen AS, a company with a number of shareholders, the biggest being the municipality of Bergen.
+The line is 848 m long, covers a height difference of 302 m, and carries nearly two million passengers a year.

 History

+Proposals, design and construction

+Fløyen is a 400 m high mountain near the centre of the Norwegian city of Bergen.
+The view of the city, its harbour, and the larger Bergen peninsula have long made it a popular attraction.
+There are also a number of walking trails on the mountain.

-The idea to build a line to Fløyen was put forward in 1895 by John Lund, a local resident and member of the Norwegian legislature.
+The idea to build a funicular was first put forward in 1895 by John Lund, a local resident and member of the Norwegian legislature.
 Permission was granted by the city council, but the project was shelved after the necessary capital failed to be raised.
 A further proposal was put forward in 1907 and the company Fløibanen AS was founded to construct and operate the line in 1912.
-The line was modelled after other funicular railways in Germany, Switzerland and Italy, the design being most similar to that of the Merkur funicular in Baden-Baden.
+The line was modelled after lines in Germany, Switzerland and Italy, the design being most similar to that of the Merkur funicular in Baden-Baden.